Legal Writing Lecturer

 B.A., Political Science, Magna Cum Laude, Phi Beta Kappa, Vanderbilt University

-Before joining the Legal Research & Writing Faculty at UW Law, Professor Ashby Kent Fox was a partner in the Commercial Litigation section of the Atlanta office of Burr & Forman LLP, where she practiced law for more than fourteen years.
+Before joining the Legal Research & Writing Faculty at UW Law, Professor Ashby Kent Fox was an equity partner in the Commercial Litigation section of the Atlanta office of Burr & Forman LLP, where she practiced law for more than fourteen years.
 While at the firm, Professor Fox tried cases in Georgia's state and federal courts, and she served as lead counsel in a wide variety of business disputes, including cases alleging misappropriation of trade secrets, breach of contract, breach of fiduciary duties, defamation, fraud, negligence, unfair trade practices, and other business torts.
 Among other managerial positions that she held at the firm, Professor Fox served as a founder and leader of the firm's Women in Business Initiative, the goal of which was to provide guidance, resources, and business development opportunities to women in the firm and the Atlanta business community.

 Professor Fox also proudly founded the firm's pro bono initiative with the Health Law Partnership ("HeLP") in 2008.
 Through this initiative, volunteer attorneys and staff members helped caregivers obtain legal guardianships over ill and/or disabled minors or incapacitated adults.
 The firm's partnership with HeLP was so successful that the firm's Atlanta office received the State Bar of Georgia's prestigious William B. Spann, Jr. public service award for this initiative in 2013.